backstreetbrogrammer/41_GarbageCollectionAndBenchmarking/README.md

-# Garbage Collection and Benchmarking
+# Garbage Collection and Memory Analysis

-> This is a Java course to understand garbage collection, JVM tuning techniques and performance benchmarking.
+> This is a Java course to understand garbage collection, JVM tuning techniques and performance analysis.

 Tools used: